 10. Solimo Flea & Tick Topical Treatment for Dogs

 One of the pricier options we tested, the Solimo flea and tick topical treatment was also one of the least effective ones.
 It’s got the same active ingredients as Frontline Plus, but it didn’t show itself to be nearly as effective.
 Also, similar to many other products, this left a strong odor on dogs that we’d rather do without.

 If it had been effective, we could look past the price.
 As it is, we believe the Solimo flea and tick topical treatment is overpriced and ineffective, which is why it rounds out the bottom of our list.

 When you discover the beginnings of a pest infestation on your dog, you need to act fast with the right product before the problem explodes out of proportion.
 To help ensure you make the right decision, we’ve gone through the hard work of testing out all the options to find the most reliable and effective choice.
 You’ve read our reviews and you know how they stack up against each other, but before you make a purchase, we’re going to quickly summarize our top recommendations.

 Our number one choice of best flea drops for dogs that we think is the most effective is the Bayer K9 Advantix II flea prevention drops.
 A package contains enough to keep your dog protected for 4 months.
 Each dose kills the existing pests within 12 hours and continues to work for 30 days.
 In our research, it was the most effective at actually killing the unwanted intruders.
-Our runner up and choice of best flea drops for dogs for the money is the Hartz Topical flea and tick prevention.
-This full-body protector was very affordable and still managed to be an effective remedy to our pest problem for a full 30 days from application.
+Our runner-up and choice of best flea drops for dogs for the money is the Hartz Topical flea and tick prevention.
+This full-body protector was very affordable and still managed to be an effective remedy to pest problems for a full 30 days from application.